victorjonathanibanez/EXPLORE/README.md

 EXPLOREs deep learning-based exploration analysis is the major part to investigate object recognition tests.
 There are three parts: 1.
 Training a network on a few manually scored samples.
 2. Predict on all of your experiment videos.
 3. Correct your prediction if necessary.
 The main measures taken are *exploration time* and *exploration frequency* on each defined object.
 :exclamation:Note: For acquisition session and testing session two distinct networks have to be trained.
+:exclamation:Note: Note that EXPLORE cuts the video at 5s in order to get rid of frames containing a hand adding a rodent to the box, therefore the videos need to be at least *your video length* + 5s!
+I recommend to be save and record even a bit longer videos.

 ### Overview on method:
 ![](https://github.com/victorjonathanibanez/EXPLORE/blob/main/overview_dl.jpg)